Wondering How To Be Happy? Why That’s the Wrong Question

 If you have faith that you’re capable of overcoming challenges, you’ll be more resilient to the inevitable setbacks along the way.
 People with grit understand that failure doesn’t last forever, and that it’s okay to fall as long as you get back up.

-Of course, this is easier said than done—especially when you’ve gone through multiple setbacks over the years (I’m looking at you, COVID).
+Of course, this is easier said than done—especially when you’ve gone through multiple setbacks over the years.
 But this growth mindset makes all the difference when it comes to achieving long-term success.

 Growth mindset vs. fixed mindset